Minority group: Religious minorities

 People belonging to religious minorities have a faith that is different from that held by the majority.
 Most countries of the world have religious minorities.
-It is now widely accepted in the west that people should have the freedom to choose their religion, including not having any religion (atheism and/or agnosticism), and including the right to convert from one religion to another.
+It is now widely accepted in the West that people should have the freedom to choose their religion, including the right to convert from one religion to another, or not to have any religion (atheism and/or agnosticism).
 However, in many countries, this freedom is constricted.
 In Egypt, a new system of identity cards requires all citizens to state their religion—and the only choices are Islam, Christianity, or Judaism (See Egyptian identification card controversy).
-Another example is the case of decreasing population of minorities in Pakistan, where they are being forcefully converted or killed.

 Women as a disadvantaged group

 In most societies, numbers of men and women are roughly equal.
-Though women are not considered to be a minority, the status of women as a subordinate group has led to many social scientists to study them as a disadvantaged group.
-Though women's legal rights and status vary widely across countries, women can experience social inequalities relative to men in various societies.
-Women are sometimes denied access to education and access to the same opportunities as men.
+Though women are not considered to be a minority, the status of women, as a subordinate group, has led to many social scientists to refer to them as a disadvantaged group.
+Though women's legal rights and status vary widely across countries, women often experience social inequalities, relative to men, in various societies.
+Women are sometimes denied access to education and access to the same opportunities as men, especially in under-developed countries.